Monkey Island: Guybrush Threepwood, when he's not being saved by Elaine or showing occasional random intelligence.

-In New Vegas, having an extremely low Intelligence score causes your character to literally be a barely functioning retard, unable to speak proper English ("I is scientistic.") and it actually makes the game easier at some points (for instance, Arcade Gannon will join you, since he feels sorry for you).
+In New Vegas, having an extremely low Intelligence score causes your character to be barely mentally functioning, unable to speak proper English ("I is scientistic.") and it actually makes the game easier at some points (for instance, Arcade Gannon will join you, since he feels sorry for you).
 While possible in the earlier Fallout games, your character will not be able to do the majority of side quests.

-Spinoffs aside, the only playable character from Touhou not to have some degree of this, but most are not full-blown idiots.
+All playable characters in Touhou are some degree of this, but most are not full-blown idiots.
 Youmu would be a fairly archetypal example except she's not the main character.
 Reimu is the main character, but lacks most of the positive qualities associated with the trope.
 Marisa has the basic personality, but is actually fairly clever and knowledgeable (despite openly claiming to be stupid).
 And Sanae is an airhead.
-Including spinoffs, Cirno acts the part fairly well (even getting a whole memetic fansong about how stupid she is in Cirno's Math Class), but she's only good at combat relative to other fairies.
+Cirno acts the part fairly well (even getting a whole memetic fansong about how stupid she is in Cirno's Math Class), but she's only good at combat relative to other fairies.
 Aya is very determined to get her photos and acts like a ditz a lot otherwise, but in regards to canon she's actually scarily smart as the still-canon spinoffs show (She manages to take advantage of Reimu's general neutrality in Forbidden Scrollery).
 Even Sakuya has her moments of this, like failing to understand what the word 'mastermind' means, mistaking ordinary crows for crow tengu or most notably, opening a window in space, despite her usual personality being otherwise.

 Kirby, a Cloudcuckoolander in his own right, is quite fond of being an Idiot Hero as well, simply because there are some times where he goes around in a quest to solve a problem whose real source he doesn't know anything about.
 For example, in Kirby's Adventure and its remake, Kirby: Nightmare in Dream Land, he thinks King Dedede tried to mess with everyone's dreams by stealing the Star Rod from the Fountain of Dreams, breaking it apart and giving each of its seven pieces to one of his friends, but he doesn't know that Dedede was actually hiding it safely away from the real culprit responsible for the problems in Dream Land, a vampire-like wraith called Nightmare who rode the currents of the fountain, wreaking havoc and tormenting Dream Land's citizens.